Houston Tugboat & Barge Accident Attorneys

 • Parted tow lines

-Your claim will depend on a few factors, such as the extent of your injuries, where you were injured, and whether or not you're able to return to work eventually.
-Whatever the circumstances of your injury, it's important that you speak with a Houston barge accident lawyer as soon as possible.
-We offer free consultations to explain your rights and options.
+Your claim will depend on several factors, including the extent of your injuries, where the accident occurred, and whether you can return to work in any capacity.
+No matter your circumstances, it is important to consult with a Houston barge accident attorney as soon as possible.
+Our Houston barge accident lawyers offer free consultations to help you understand your rights and potential options.

 Your Rights as a Barge Worker in Houston